Bikes for a 10 year old boy

 Voodoo has developed a reputation for building good quality mountain bikes at a very reasonable price.
 The Nzumbi is no exception, with a pretty good setup for the cost.
 There's a 9-speed single chainring setup with Shimano Altus shifters and rear mech.

-A Suntour XCR fork will give some help at the front, while braking comes courtesy of hydraulic discs.
-A liberal smattering of own-brand finishing kit here and there and you’ve got a stunning looking, very orange, proper mountain bike for less than £500.
+An SR Suntour XCR fork at the front will help absorb impacts over rough terrain, while braking comes courtesy of hydraulic discs front and rear.
+A liberal smattering of own-brand finishing kit here and there and you've got a stunning looking, proper mountain bike for around £500.

 Cycle Sprog reviewed and recommended bike